GIM-be/geonetwork-schema-plugins/README.md

 ## Future work

-This plugin would merit from further improvements in the following areas:
+This plugin would merit further improvements in the following areas:
 * Integration of the import script in a GeoNetwork DCAT harvester.
 * Forms: The layout of the DCAT-AP editor needs furhter improvement.
 A number of components still need to be implemented (spatial coverage) or made more generic.